 Last year I wrote about my belief that a good tour guide can transform a travel experience into something remarkable.
-I’m not talking about full-week, coach tours from hell.
-I’m referring to tour guides you can hire for a day or half a day to lead you around a new place and teach you more about it than any guide book could ever hope to impart.
+In this case I’m talking about tour guides you can hire for a day or half a day to lead you around a new place and teach you more about it than any guide book could ever hope to impart.
 I personally have been on a lot of these lately and almost all were truly excellent, except for one.
 Ironically enough, it was one of the most anticipated guide experiences that turned out to be the worst.

 I’m not sure how it is here in the U.S., but in most countries around the world tour guides aren’t just some interested people who decide to lead groups.
 Instead they are well-trained professionals who have made the art of teaching new comers about their cities and regions their career.
 They have to be specially trained and advanced coursework and certification is required in most locales.